glitchin-gitcord/WRO2023-TeamT.W.L_Public_Repository/README.md

-  -   _Motors: The robot has two direct current (DC) motors that allow it to move in different directions. procede a enseñar que hace cada motor cuando tengas la info_
+  -   _Motors: The robot has two direct current (DC) motors that allow it to move in different directions.
+Meanwhile one of the motor serves as rear wheel drive, the other gives it the ability to turn left or right._